yukiekajita/Matplotlib-Challenge/README.md

-# Matplotlib-Project
+# Skin Cancer Drug Test Analyses with Pandas and Matplotlib

-* I was given access to an animal study for cancer treatments.
+* I was given an access to an animal study with cancer treatments.
 In this study, 249 mice identified with SCC tumor growth were treated through a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.
-The purpose of this study was to compare the performance of Pymaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
+The purpose of this study was to compare the performance of a drug, Capomulin, versus the other treatment regimens.
 I generated all of the tables and figures needed for the technical report of the study.

 ## Instructions

 My tasks were to do the following:

-* Before beginning the analysis, checked the data for any mouse ID with duplicated time points and removed any data associated with that mouse ID.
+* Before beginning the analysis, I checked the data for any mouse ID with duplicated time points and I removed any data associated with that mouse ID.

-* Used the cleaned data for the remaining steps.
+* I used the cleaned data for the remaining steps.

-* Generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.
+* I generated a summary statistics table consisting of the mean, median, variance, standard deviation, and SEM of the tumor volume for each drug regimen.

 ** Summary Table